epplugins/hms/report.md

 ### Key points
 - Discard sub eegs with more than 2 NaN rows. (indices: data/02_eegs_sub_50_idxs_less_3_nan.npy)
+- Using observations where all sub eegs have the same voting probs.
+Needs further work for discrepancies.

 ## Runs

 ### Keras 10.ipynb

 Spectrograms using only F3 and F4 in two channels.